Blog Layout

 Prepare to Pivot

-The Trouble with Jesus means reversals are necessary: life must be positioned for change, more so than simple New Year resolutions.
+The Trouble with Jesus: The Trouble with Jesus: reversals are necessary.
+Position for change, more so than simple New Year resolutions.

 Here we are, the first full week of a new year, and do we ever need one.
 Sure, much has happened that we didn’t see coming, but we’re almost too familiar with that now.
 The thing is, are we willing to accept, buy into, focus on what that means?
 Will we have influence, impact, or at least be open to any newness of life in the coming months?
 Or again, will we passively accept what has been without resolution to change?

 Can’t blame you.
+Quitter’s Day is a thing.
 And you’re right, the futility of the sentiment is pretty real.
 Honestly though, you’re going to get a Yes answer and No answer.
 Hang in here.

 Ch-ch-ch-ch-changes